karel-burda/timers/README.md

 (the fixed stable revision of the `gtest` is used).

-Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or own custom target `run-all-tests-verbose` (which is recommended).
+Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or the custom target `run-all-tests-verbose` (which is recommended, it's sed in the Continuous Integration).

-If you want to debug tests and beyond, run the target `timers-tests` manually.
+If you want to debug tests and implementation, run the target `tests` manually (ideally in the Debug mode).

 It is also possible to turn off build of the example, and build just the tests: